Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Results

-\textbf{RQ4\_A: If an AI art model was used by someone else to produce artwork recognizably in your style (e.g., in the style of Van Gogh), Should that work and its derivatives be considered the property of the person who used the AI model to generate the artwork?} We see that 39.22\% of participants agreed that the work and its derivatives be considered the property of the person who used the AI model to generate the artwork.
-We run an ordinal logistic regression (OLR) to explore the relationship between our dependent variable (the Likert scale answers to RQ4\_A) and our secondary variables, as seen in Figure \ref{fig:RQ4_Afig} as the odds ratio of the OLR.
+Here, we explore the scenario where the owner of the Generative AI artwork should be the person who used the AI model to generate the artwork.
+We see that 39.22\% of participants agreed that the work and its derivatives should be considered the property of the person who used the AI model to generate the artwork.
+We conducted an ordinal logistic regression (OLR) to investigate the relationship between our dependent variable (Likert scale responses to RQ4A) and a subset of our secondary variables, represented by the odds ratio depicted in Figure \ref{fig:RQ4_Afig}.

-We see evidence of a strong association (p-value < 0.05, seen in Table \ref{tab:oddsratios}) between agreeing that the person who used the AI model to generate the artwork should be the owner, and gender, having purchased art, race, compensation, and having used AI to make art.
+We see evidence of a strong association (p-value $<$ 0.05) between agreeing and our secondary variables.
+Namely, males, persons of color, and participants who have used Generative AI to make art were more likely to agree that the owner of the artwork in this scenario should be the person who used the AI model to generate the artwork.
+Whereas females, participants who had purchased a piece of artwork, and participants who said that they were not comfortable with any type of compensation for the use of their artwork to train a generative AI model were less likely to agree that the owner of the artwork in this scenario should be the person who used the AI model to generate the artwork.

-\textbf{RQ4\_B: If an AI art model was used by someone else to produce artwork recognizably in your style (e.g., in the style of Van Gogh and you are Van Gogh), Should that work and its derivatives be considered yours?}
+\textbf{RQ4B: If an AI art model was used by someone else to produce artwork recognizably in your style (e.g., in the style of Van Gogh and you are Van Gogh), Should that work and its derivatives be considered yours?}

+Here, we explore the scenario where the owner of the Generative AI artwork should be the artist whose style is being recognizable and mimicked by the Generative AI art model.
+Our survey shows that 41.39\% of the participants agreed that the work and its derivatives should be considered their property (the artist whose style is being recognizable and mimicked by the Generative AI art model).